hunterconnor/Hunter-Connor/README.md

 # Hunter-Connor
-I am currently enrolled in a Web Developer Bootcamp!
+I am currently enrolled in a Web Developer Bootcamp.
 Below is a description of some projects I have been working on during this online bootcamp.
+Follow my journey as I learn more about different full stack devleoper technologies and increase my knowledge and skill set!

 front-end JS: